 What is compost?

-You can use any untreated organic material to make compost.
-However, compost needs a mix of green waste (predominantly rich in nitrogen) at the most basic level and brown waste (mostly rich in carbon).
+You can use any untreated organic matter to make a compost pile.
+However, compost pile needs a mix of green waste (predominantly rich in nitrogen) at the most basic level and brown waste (mostly rich in carbon).

 - Placement– Compost is often dug into the soil while mulch goes on top of the soil, and you do not dig it in.
 Compost works within the soil, while mulch works on the top of the soil.